crowdtainer/dapp-contracts/UserStories.md

 Example:

-For a Crowdtainer setup with a single product at 50 DAI per unit, and referral rate of 20%:
+For a Crowdtainer setup with a single product at 50 USD per unit, and referral rate of 20%:

-* User A joins a Crowdtainer (spending 50 DAI) and publishes her referral code in her blog.
-100 people then use her referral code to get a discount on a new purchase.
-User A's rewards will then be 950 DAI: 100 (units) x 50 (product price in DAI) x 0.2 (reward rate) - 50 (cost of joining the Crowdtainer with one product unit).
+* User A joins a Crowdtainer (spending 50 USD) and publishes her referral code in her blog.
+20 people then use her referral code to get a discount on a new purchase.
+User A's rewards will then be 180 USD: 100 (units) x 20 (product price in USD) x 0.2 (reward rate) - 20 (cost of joining the Crowdtainer with one product unit).

-> Note: All rewards are redeemable only if a project has its minimum funding goals met.
+> Note: All rewards are redeemable only if a project has its minimum funding goals met and entered `Delivery` state.

 ## User Stories